cloudspannerecosystem/spanner-change-watcher/google-cloud-spanner-change-watcher/README.md

 for additional examples of more advanced use cases.

 ## Limitations
-* Spanner Change Watcher and Spanner Change Publisher use [commit timestamps](https://cloud.google.com/spanner/docs/commit-timestamp) to determine when a change has occurred.
-They cannot be used on tables that do not include a commit timestamp.
+* Spanner Change Watcher and Spanner Change Publisher by default use [commit timestamps](https://cloud.google.com/spanner/docs/commit-timestamp) to determine when a change has occurred.
+Tables that do not include a commit timestamp can also be monitored, but require the creation of an additional CHANGE_SETS table that registers all read/write transactions.
 * Deletes are not detected, unless these are soft deletes that only update a deleted flag in the corresponding table.
 * Spanner Change Watcher polls tables for changes.
 Polling on larger tables can take some time and cause some delay before a change is detected.
 The default poll interval is 1 second and is configurable.
-It does support sharding to lower the load on large tables.
+It does support sharding to reduce the load on large tables.
+It is also possible to use an additional CHANGE_SETS table that registers all read/write transactions, and only poll this table using a SpannerTableChangeSetPoller instead of polling the data tables.
   Take a look at the samples for more information.
 * Spanner Change Watcher emits changes on a row level basis, including the commit timestamp of the change.
-It does not emit an even containing all changes of a single transaction.
+It does not emit an event containing all changes of a single transaction.
 If that is needed, the client application will need to group the row level changes together based on the commit timestamp.
 * Spanner Change Watcher is not a managed solution and does not come with Cloud Spanner's SLO.